cableguard/cgtools/README.md

 ## How to Use
-You need to set the blockchain network: export BLOCKCHAIN_ENV=testnet (for testnet, mainnet for mainnet) You may want to add this line to your .bachrc file
+You need to set the blockchain network: export BLOCKCHAIN_ENV=testnet (for testnet, mainnet for mainnet) You may want to add this line to your .bashrc file

 It is used by the rodtwallet.sh script, with the following options overall after NEAR CLI is installed: